 25. What is the cause of digital clubbing?

 Clubbing is mainly caused by chronically low levels of oxygen.

-29. What is the median age of survival of the people with cystic fibrosis?
+26. What is the median age of survival for people with cystic fibrosis?

-30. What test is used to diagnose cystic fibrosis?
+27. What test must be elevated to diagnose cystic fibrosis?

 An elevated sweat chloride test is performed to diagnose cystic fibrosis.

-Oral enzymes and vitamins, Antibiotics, Postural drainage, Expectorants.
+Oral enzymes and vitamins, antibiotics, postural drainage, and expectorants.